 Millicent Johnnie, Education Consultant, is Assistant Professor in Performance and Choreography at the Southern Methodist University in Dallas, Texas.
 Her choreography has been featured in the film Scary Movie 5 and has been highlighted on ESPN, the Prince William Network, and Sunshine Networks.

 Nicole Greenwood, Administrative Intern, majors in Game and Interactive Media Design at Woodbury University.
 As a gamer, she thinks outside of the box and consistently challenges herself to achieve better, more efficient outcomes.

 Elizabeth Grigoryeva, Development Manager, graduated from Woodbury University with a B.A. degree in Communication and Media Studies.
 She is experienced in sustainability activism, event coordination, fundraising, and international relations.
 She enjoys traveling around the world and learning traditions and visions of other cultures.

-Marcela Melnic, Communications Coordinator, graduated from the University of Moldova with B.B.A. in Marketing and Logistics in 2013.
+Marcela Melnic, Communications Manager, graduated from the University of Moldova with B.B.A. in Marketing and Logistics in 2013.
 After graduation she lived in New York City for 3 years.
 Previously she worked for the social-philanthropic foundation Yahad as a volunteer coordinator.
 The volunteering experience gave her a deep appreciation to be involved in improving the quality of life.

 Emiliano Forino Procacci, Education Consultant, is a psychologist who had taught in the Department of Communication Sciences at the Università Popolare of Gorizia.
 He holds three Master's degrees: Education Sciences, Psychology and Pedagogy, and Organizational Development and Human Resources.
 He won the 2016 Golden Book Award in Italy for his bestselling book "Comunicare con Successo."

 Petra Uhrakova, Internship Consultant, earned a certificate in advanced English from British Centre Olomouc (Palacky University).
 As a freelance writer and blogger, she has written more than 60 published articles about luxury jewelry, watches, and successful people in business.